 Scooters are available for rent, but keep in mind that the sandy and rocky roads of Salt Cay are far better suited for off-road golf carts.

 Several of the rental villas and accommodations include the complimentary guest use of bicycles and golf carts.
 Inquire when booking.

-Small unsurfaced trails lead to the many beaches, coasts and salinas that make Salt Cay such a scenic destination, and these routes vary in surface conditions.
+Small unpaved trails lead to the many beaches, coasts, and salinas that make Salt Cay such a scenic destination, and these routes vary in surface conditions.

 The western beach track that leads along the beautiful dunes from North Bay to Northeast Point is generally the most difficult due to the soft sand, which can bog down the golf carts.

-Gas engine powered off road golf carts are available for rent, with rates of about $50 per day (2017), which typically include the gas used.
-These vehicles are convenient, quiet, and are a perfect method of transport for Salt Cay.
+Gas-powered off-road golf carts are available for rent, with rates of about $85-100 per day, which typically include the gas used.
+These vehicles are convenient, quiet, and a perfect method of transport for Salt Cay.

-Most golf carts and buggies feature shade canopies, yet you’ll also want to bring a hat, sunglasses and sun screen, as it’s quite easy to get sunburnt.
+Most golf carts and buggies feature shade canopies, yet you’ll also want to bring a hat, sunglasses, and sunscreen, as it’s quite easy to get sunburned.